abenba01/inTune/README.md

 List of Features
 ------

--Geolocation: determines user's location to adjust music to fit the time of day, season, and weather of the user's location.
+-Geolocation: determines user's location to adjust music to fit the time of day, time of year, season, and weather of the given location.

 -Client-side data persistence: uses name of playlist and originaly selected artists in localstorage

--Push notifications: notifies user if s/he has a saved playlist
+-Push notifications: notifies user if s/he has a saved playlist upon return to the site

 -Front-end framework: enables user to intuitively interact with the web app